AnkitAI07/Arithmetic-question-answering/README.md

 # Arithmetic-question-answering-from-text
 Implemented a pipeline using T5 transformer to generate mathematical expression from textual context and solved for the final numerical answer.
+Achieved an accuracy of 67.6%